Cyprus tap water: the complete lowdown

 Yes!
 Hotels in Cyprus use safe tap water for ice cubes.

-Do tourists use ice in drinks in Ayia Napa?
+Are holidaymakers having ice in their drinks in Ayia Napa?

 I’m always chucking ice cubes in my drinks too.
 I’ve never had any dodgy stomach issues, no matter what I’ve eaten or drunk in Cyprus.
 But hey, that’s just my experience!
 It’s totally up to you whether you fancy ice cubes in your drinks or not.